-In 1718, Arthur Savage displayed the first exotic animal to set foot in the American colonies.
+In 1716, Arthur Savage displayed the first exotic animal to set foot in the American colonies.
 He exhibited a male lion at his Brattle Street home where a hand-painted sign declared, “The Lion King of beasts is to be seen here.”
 Such a royal and commanding African animal surely would have attracted throngs of colonists eager for this unusual opportunity.
-Savage’s enslaved man Sharper served as “the Negro at the Gate” to manage the crowds that came through.
+Savage’s enslaved man, Sharper, was stationed at the gate to manage the crowds that came through.
 Strangely enough, some of the lion’s hair was cut by Wait Winthrop (Chief Judge of the Massachusetts Court) to be placed as a strengthening tonic under the armpits of his sick grandchild!

 “All persons having the curiosity of seeing the Noble and Royal beast the Lyon never one before in America, may see him at the house of Capt.
 Arthur Savage near Mr. Colmans (Brattle Square) church.” — Boston News-Letter, March 31st, 1718